top of page

 DISCLAIMER:

-• We do not work in the role as an expert in psychedelics or altered states, and will not provide advice or guidance in its use.
+We do not act as experts on psychedelics or altered states, nor provide advice on their use.

 “The field of psychedelic research is demonstrating promising initial results in the treatment of mental health conditions and psychedelic-assisted therapies may offer a potential alternative where existing psychopharmacological treatments fall short.
 However, given the rapid expansion of the psychedelic industry, the amplified media attention, and the ever-evolving cultural and political contexts, it is crucial to prioritise education regarding the safe and informed navigation of this landscape.

 Psychedelic experiences are not a panacea or a way to permanently rewire your brain.
-We are still learning how psychedelic therapy works, but the more we explore this area, the more we learn about the importance of comprehensive screening of suitability, appropriate preparation and integration.
+We are still learning how psychedelic-assisted therapy works, but the more we explore this area, the more we learn about the importance of comprehensive screening of suitability, appropriate preparation and integration.

 While we do not engage with people whilst they undergo their psychedelic experience and do not support the illegal use of these compounds, we believe that as practitioners in this space we must provide support to people in the weeks and months following a psychedelic experience.
 We need to support them during this time when they may feel more sensitive and vulnerable, to create a space for processing and healing, to enable them to make meaningful changes in their lives.”